 - 1. A member of the admissions staff will make initial determination. - 2.
-Intermediate review will be conducted, upon appeal, by the Coordinator of Admissions and Records. - 3.
+Intermediate review will be conducted, upon appeal, by the college Domicile Officer. - 3.
 Final administrative review will be made by an appeals committee.

 Additional information is available from the Admissions Office.